hello-arun/drive-to-yt/README.md

 7. Now go to `Credentials` > `+ CREATE CREDENTIALS` > `OAuth client ID`.
 8. Select `Application type` to `Desktop app` and give some name. and `CREATE`.
 9. Now your `Client ID` and `Client Secret` will be visible to your screen.
 Copy them.
 They will be required later.
+10 Now open `DRIVE-to-YT` file in google collab and follow the notebook instructions. and your drive files are ready to be uploaded on youtube.